yeselthangarita2017/Python-Coca-Cola_Stocks_Dashboard/README.md

 # Coca-Cola's Stock Analytics Dashboard

-For the past two months, I received advice and support from professionals working in technology companies to develop this Coca-Cola Stock Analytics dashboard.
+For the past two months, I designed and developed this Coca-Cola Stock Analytics dashboard.
 This is a personal project I built to put into practice the tools I am currently learning.

 I built this dashboard by pulling the information from [Kaggle Coca-Cola Stock History](https://www.kaggle.com/datasets/kalilurrahman/coca-cola-stock-live-and-updated) public dataset.
 I used Google Sheets and Dataiku DSS for experiments and parse the dates column.
 I used Google Looker Studio to create this dashboard to facilitate the decision-making analysis of shareholders (CEO, current employees) and prospectus who are considering investing in Coca-Cola's Stocks.